Summer Semester Financial Aid

 - You must be registered for 6 or more credits to be awarded Work Study or Federal Direct Loans (graduate students must be enrolled in 6 or more graduate credits).

-- Students graduating Spring 2021 are ineligible for summer federal financial aid unless admitted for summer as a graduate student (enrolled in at least 6 graduate credits) or a second degree/license student with a program of study approved by the Office of Scholarship and Financial Aid.
+- Students graduating in the Spring are ineligible for summer federal financial aid unless admitted for summer as a graduate student (enrolled in at least 6 graduate credits) or a second degree/license student with a program of study approved by the Office of Scholarship and Financial Aid.

 - Register for classes (1-5 credits is less than half time; 6-8 credits is half time; 9-11 credits is 3/4 time; 12 or more is full time).
 Graduate students: 1-5 graduate credits is less than half time; 6 graduate credits is half time; 7 graduate credits is 3/4 time; 8 or more graduate credits is full time).

 - That's it.
-As long as you registered and have a 2020-2021 FAFSA on file, you will be reviewed for financial aid.
+As long as you registered and have a current FAFSA on file, you will be reviewed for financial aid.

 - Financial Aid offers will be on eServices by May 1.